Welcome to Valencia port of call!

 Valencia boasts over 20 km of sandy beaches and if you are planning a beach day in Valencia, you’re lucky because some of the most popular beaches are located close to the cruise port.

-Valencia is a bustling city that offers something for everyone: from stunning architecture and rich history to wonderful cuisine, wide public beaches, amazing shopping, and beautiful natural surroundings.
+Valencia is a bustling city that offers something for everyone, from stunning architecture and rich history to wonderful cuisine, wide public beaches, amazing shopping, and beautiful natural surroundings.
+Make sure you plan your day ahead to maximize your stay in Valencia cruise port!

 This article may contain affiliate / compensated links.
 For full information, please see my disclaimer here.